+1. Basis of preparation

-1. General Information and Statement of Compliance
+a) General Information and Statement of Compliance

-The financial report includes the consolidated financial statements of Baptist Financial Services Australia Limited ("BFS" or "the Company") and its controlled entity Baptist Development Australia Pty Ltd ("BDA") (together "the Group").
+The financial report includes the consolidated financial statements of Baptist Financial Services Australia Limited ("BFS" or "the Company") and its controlled entities Baptist Development Australia Pty Ltd ("BDA") and Kingdom Foundation Ltd trading as Baptist Business Support Services (BBSS) (together "the Group").
 Baptist Financial Services Australia Limited is a company limited by guarantee, incorporated and domiciled in Australia.
-All amounts are presented in Australian dollars.
+All amounts are presented in Australian dollars which is the functional currency of the Group.